Content of Subramanain Committee NEP Report – ‘National Policy on Education 2016’

 The earlier subsection, Formation of Committee, dealt with the constituting of the Subramanian NEP Drafting Committee on October 31, 2015, and why it was established .
 It concluded with its Report morphing to the National Policy on Education 2016, when it was submitted to MHRD on April 30, 2016.

-This section begins with providing the text of the 2-Volume Report of the Subramanian Committee, and will focus on the inputs that went into its drafting.
+This section begins with providing a link to the text of the 2-Volume Report of the Subramanian Committee, and will focus on the inputs that went into its drafting.
 It first provides an understanding of why MHRD expected the Committee to meet the December deadline for producing a Draft NEP Report.
 It then deals with in some detail the limitations of the inputs the Committee received from from the MHRD -initiated grassroots, state and thematic consultations held during the previous 6 months.
 Consequently , the Committee had to broaden the scope and nature of its consultations, which was a primary reason for its failure to meet the MHRD December deadline.

 This section also the covers the relevant implications of the conflict between Mr. TSR Subramanian, Chairman of the Committee and Ms. Smriti Irani, the Union HRD Minister over the public release of the Committee Report, and concludes with an evaluation of this document.